 This class is irregular in space and time and often exhibits functional or process parallelism.
 Considering the battle management problem discussed in Section II, there is a natural class of parallel components formed by the different sensors and control platforms, and these objects communicate with messages even in the real world!
-Thus, in this architecture, we see a natural break-up into processes and message passing at the problem level, and software engineering approaches, such as object oriented programming, ADA, C++, Strand, [Foster:90] PCN, ISIS or Linda [Gelernter:89a] are possibilities.
+Thus, in this architecture, we see a natural break-up into processes and message passing at the problem level, and software engineering approaches, such as object oriented programming, ADA, C++, Strand, [Foster:90] PCN [Chandy:90a], ISIS [Birman:91a] or Linda [Gelernter:89a] are possibilities.
 In many cases we do not need to use carefully optimized decompositions but rather, use statistical load balancing and decomposition methods.
 This problem class includes distributed computing and the software such as ISIS designed to support it.
-As well as this loosely coupled category, we also see the event driven simulations with their specialized software, which we mentioned in Section II.
+As well as this loosely coupled category, we also see the event driven simulations with their specialized software, which we discussed in Section II.
+These can be tightly coupled but the effectiveness of large scale parallelism is unclear.